-- The message "Cannot correct image!" will appear on the monitor screen if there are no areas that need to be keystone corrected, and the image will be saved to memory as it is. - Use [▲] and [▼] to select "Correct" and then press [SET].
+The message "Cannot correct image!" will appear on the monitor screen if there are no areas that need to be keystone corrected. and the image will be saved to memory as it is.

+3. Use [▲] and [▼] to select "Correct" and then press [SET].

 This will correct the image and save the resulting (corrected) image.

-- When composing an image like the ones shown above, make sure that the entire outline of the object you are trying to shoot is enclosed within the monitor screen. - Make sure the object is against a background that allows its outline to stand out. - VGA size images are stored as VGA size images.
-All other size images are stored as 2M (1600×1200 pixels) images.

-Digital zoom is disabled while shooting with the "White board, etc." scene.
-However, you can use optical zoom (page 42).
+- When composing an image like the ones shown above, make sure that the entire outline of the object you are trying to shoot is enclosed within the monitor screen. - · Make sure the object is against a background that allows its outline to stand out. - VGA size images are stored as VGA size images.
+All other size images are stored as 2M (1600×1200 pixels) images. - Digital zoom is disabled while shooting with the "White board, etc." and "Business cards and documents" scenes.
+However, you can use optical zoom (page 43).